integrate technology and business

 I’ve written LOTS of material on this subject to help IT professionals and IT decision makers make the distinction.
 Once they “get it” and change how they look at their role, then they avoid being reduced to little more than a cost based charge-back center of their business.

-The reality is that until IT aggressively focuses on the business side of the equation (such as revenue, profitability, , customer acquisition, product development, and engineering), IT is little more than a process PLC (Programmable Logic Controller).
+The reality is that until IT aggressively focuses on the business side of the equation (such as revenue, profitability, customer retention, customer acquisition, product development, and engineering), IT is little more than a process PLC (Programmable Logic Controller).
 PLCs are useful devices that auto-mechanically, or electronically, trigger some follow-up event for equipment, machinery, or other electronic devices.
 These PLCs coordinate mechanical or electronic processes, generally related to process control.

 IT needs to zealously fixate on business processes and automation, just as they need PLCs.
 However I am not aware of any PLC that retains or acquires customers, or generates revenue by innovating new products or services.